15 Sights in One Day | A Self-Guided Walking Tour of Dublin

 F. Christ Church Cathedral

 Five minutes away is Christ Church, Dublin’s oldest cathedral.
 Extensively restored in the 1870s, it is an interesting mix of 12th-13th century architecture and Victorian Gothic features.
 Entrance is not free.
-If you decide to spend some time here, the guided tour will give you the opportunity to ring the bells up in the belfry.
+If you decide to spend some time here, the guided tour will give you the opportunity to ring the bells in the belfry.
+Cheaper, you can also book a self-guided tour with audio guide (different languages available).

 In the Synod Hall of the Cathedral across the bridge is Dublinia, a museum dedicated to Viking and Medieval Dublin that commands the access to the medieval St Michael’s Tower.
 Entrance is with ticket only.